 "It's for you," The angel said.
 "And I do believe everyone will be able see this one."

 I grinned and gingerly took the necklace out of her hand.
 "Thank you."
 I said with as much sincerity as I could possibly manage.

 "You're very much welcomed."
 Came the angel's response.
 Then everything began to fade back into the darkness of sleep.

 When I woke up, the first thing I did was reach for the feather around my neck.
 Something I was holding in my right hand pricked me and I frowned.
 I sat up and opened my hand to see what the offending object was.
 My eyes widened when I saw the necklace the angel gave me.
 It was just as breathtaking as it had been in my dream.

 I put the necklace on and never took it off.

-Even now that I'm married and have children of my own, I still wear the goddess's gift.
-I've told people the story of how I got it, but I've come to learn that only certain people, and usually only children, believe me.
+Even now, when I'm married and have children of my own, I'm still wearing the angel's gift.
+I've told people the story of how I got it, but I've come to learn that only certain people, and even then usually only children, believe me.
 Most people just think it's an amusing story I came up with to make my necklace seem special.

 I've often wondered if my heart is still as pure as it was all those years ago.
 I suppose I'll never know.

 Unless of course I find another pure white feather floating down from the heavens.